litwr2/retro/plus4/drawline/readme.md

 * *mccoorcheck*.

-If you get the WRONG ALIGNMENT error during compilation try to move the library code.
+If you get the WRONG ALIGNMENT error during compilation try moving the library code.
 You may just shuffle library elements.
 Anyway the allocation on the page boundary must work.